gmukherjee/gmukherjee.github.io/Teaching.md

         Course Number: Graduate School of Business Administration (GSBA) 604 Required Units: 3.0
         Level: Phd
-        Master's students with quantitative background and interest can also enroll;
+        Comments: Master's students with quantitative backgrounds and interests can also enroll
         Contents: High-dimensional Methods, Predictive Modeling, Hierarchical Models
         Applications: Marketing, Economics, Finance, Healthcare Analytics, Management Sciences

-> _ Fall 2018 class materials can be accessed at: [Click Here](https://gmukherjee.github.io/gsba604/)_
+> _Fall 2018 class materials can be accessed at: [Click Here](https://gmukherjee.github.io/gsba604/).
+This class will involve coding in  the popular statistical “R”.
+Accompanying R-Labs for the statistical methods taught in class will provided.
+This year I plan to incorporate some Bayesian large scale modeling approaches._